Profile: Iran's Revolutionary Guards

-The conflicts have turned its once-reclusive commander, Major General Qasem Soleimani, into a something of celebrity in Iran.
+The conflicts turned the once-reclusive commander, General Soleimani, into a something of celebrity in Iran.

 The Trump administration has alleged that the Quds Force is also "Iran's primary mechanism for cultivating and supporting" US-designated terrorist groups across the Middle East - including Lebanon's Hezbollah movement and Palestinian Islamic Jihad - by providing funding, training, weapons, and equipment.

 The Quds Force has also been accused by the US of plotting or carrying out terrorist attacks, directly or through its proxies, in five out of seven continents.

 In 2011, the Quds Force was allegedly involved in a plan to assassinate the Saudi ambassador to the US by bombing a restaurant in Georgetown.
 And last year, a court in Germany convicted a Quds Force operative of spying on the former head of a German-Israeli group and people close to him.